 Select the Create ribbon and click on the Query Design button to begin creating a new query.
-Double-click the Customers table and the Orders table in the Show Table window that appears.
-This should add both of those tables to the design view behind the Show Table window.
-Click the Close button.
+Double-click the Customers table and the Orders table in the Add Tables window that appears.
+This should add both of those tables to the design view next to the Add Tables window.
+Close the Add Tables window.